Second Dynasty of Gwynedd

-The Second Dynasty of Gwynedd, also known as the House of Aberffraw and contemporaneously as the Merfynion, was a dynasty which ruled over Gwynedd with minor interruptions from the ninth to thirteenth centuries.
-The family was deposed in 1283 with the conquest of Wales by Edward I, and the execution of the last ruler of Gwynedd, Dafydd ap Gruffudd on October 3 of that year.
+The Second Dynasty of Gwynedd or Merfynion, sometimes known as the House of Aberffraw, was a dynasty which ruled over Gwynedd with minor interruptions from the ninth to thirteenth centuries.
+The family was deposed in 1283 with the conquest of Wales by Edward I, which resulted in the execution of the last ruler of Gwynedd, Dafydd ap Gruffudd on October 3 of that year.
 The final politically active descendant of the main branch of the Second Dynasty of Gwynedd, Owain Lawgoch, was assassinated in July 1378.

-Merfyn Frych was the first ruler of Gwynedd not to be a male-line descendant of Cunedda and thus was not a member of the First Dynasty of Gwynedd, though he was married to a woman of this line.
-Therefore, the dynasty was known contemporaneously as the MerỼynyaỼn, literally 'descendants of Merfyn'.
-However, this name would and did also apply to the Dynasty of Deheubarth, who descendants of Anarawd's brother Cadell ap Rhodri, so modern scholarship refers to the branch of the family associated which ruled Gwynedd as the Second Dynasty of Gwynedd.
+Merfyn Frych was the first ruler of Gwynedd not to be a male-line descendant of Cunedda and was therefore not from the First Dynasty of Gwynedd, though his mother Ethyllt was of this line.
+The dynasty was known after him as the Merfynion, literally 'descendants of Merfyn'.
+The Dynasty of Deheubarth was a cadet branch of the Merfynion, as it was founded by Cadell ap Rhodri, a grandson of Merfyn Frych.

 Early history

-In the 9th century, Rhodri the Great (Mawr) had inherited multiple Welsh Kingdoms, Gwynedd from his father Merfyn Frych (Manx Chieftain), Powys from his mother Nest and he added Seisyllwg (Ceredigion and Ystrad Tywi) by a dynastic marriage to Angharad of Seisyllwg.
-Rhodri divided Wales into at least 3 provinces, his son Anarawd ap Rhodri was given the Kingdom of Gwynedd and founded the medieval dynasty the Second Dynasty of Gwynedd.
-Merfyn ap Rhodri was given the Kingdom of Powys.
-And another of Rhodri's sons, Cadell ap Rhodri was given the province of Deheubarth and began the House of Dinefwr.
-Wales was subsequently separated into North Wales, Mid Wales and South Wales respectively.